Location: Columbia River Gorge National Scenic Area

 Roundtrip: 5.0 miles

-Notes: Be aware or ticks and poison oak
+Notes: Dogs permitted on leash.
+Be aware of ticks and poison oak.

 Green Trails Map: Columbia River Gorge East No. 432S

-Access: From Portland drive I-84 east to Exit 64 in Hood River taking the toll bridge into Washington.
-Turn right onto SR 14 and drive 12.1 miles passing through Lyle to trailhead (after the tunnels) located on left at a wide pullover.
+Access: From Portland, drive I-84 east to Exit 64 in Hood River taking the toll bridge ($1.00) into Washington.
+Turn onto SR 14 and drive 5.8 miles turning left onto Old Highway No. 8.
+Continue for 1.4 miles to trailhead.

-For more information on this hike and 99 others in the Columbia River Gorge, check out Day Hiking Columbia River Gorge.
+For detailed information including maps on 100 other hikes in the Columbia River Gorge in both Washington and Oregon; check out my Day Hiking Columbia River Gorge.